-There are also extraintestinal manifestations of Crohn's disease, some of which may be debilitating.
-These include arthritis, inflammation of the eye that can impair vision, skin diseases that vary from mild (erythema nodosum) to severe (pyoderma gangrenosum) gallstones, and loss of bone due to nutritional deficiencies.
-Most of these manifestations are believed to be due to inflammation that is occurring outside of the intestine.
+There are also intestinal manifestations of Crohn's disease that occur outside the intestines, some of which may be debilitating.
+These include arthritis, inflammation of the eye that can impair vision, skin diseases that vary from mild (erythema nodosum) to severe (pyoderma gangrenosum), gallstones, and loss of bone due to nutritional deficiencies.
+Most of these complications are believed to be due to inflammation outside of the intestine.

 Diagnosing Crohn's Disease

-Although Crohn's disease usually is not difficult to diagnose, the wide variation in severity of symptoms - from mild to severe - and the non-specific nature of the symptoms that mimic other intestinal inflammatory diseases (for example, diverticulitis), sometimes makes arriving at a diagnosis challenging.
+Although Crohn's disease is usually easy to diagnose, the wide variation in severity of symptoms - from mild to severe - and the non-specific nature of the symptoms that mimic other intestinal inflammatory diseases (for example, diverticulitis), sometimes makes arriving at a diagnosis challenging.

 - The pattern of the symptoms and a family history of Crohn's disease are very important in diagnosis.

 - Often other, more common intestinal inflammatory diseases need to be excluded, for example, intestinal bacterial and parasitic infections.